Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     lite = Lite()
     lite.run(lite_model, train_dataloader(), val_dataloader())

-That's all!
+That's all.
 You can now train on any kind of device and scale your training.

 The :class:`~pytorch_lightning.lite.LightningLite` take care of device management, so you don't have to.

 You can remove any device specific logic within your code.

 Here is how to train on 8 gpus with `torch.bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_ precision.